Moving to Spain: Expat Registration Guide

 Local Oficina de Extranjeros or designated Policia Nacional station.

-Social Security Number (Numero de Afiliacion a la Seguranca Social)
+Social Security Number (Numero de Afiliacion a la Seguridad Social)

-MANDATORYEU + Non-EUThe social security affiliation number (Numero de Afiliacion a la Seguridad Social) is required for employment, access to public healthcare, and receipt of social benefits including unemployment pay, sick leave, and pensions.
-Employees are enrolled automatically by their employer and have no separate step to take.
-Self-employed persons (autonomos) must register directly with the General Treasury of Social Security (Tesoreria General de la Seguridad Social, TGSS) before starting any professional activity.
+MANDATORYEU + Non-EUSocial Security Number (Numero de Afiliacion a la Seguridad Social) in Spain: Before starting work, employers need it to register contributions.
+Spain's social security affiliation number, required for employment, accessing public healthcare, and receiving social benefits (unemployment, sick pay, pensions).
+Employees do not need to register separately; they are enrolled automatically by their employer.
+Self-employed (autonomos) must register directly with the Tesoreria General de la Seguridad Social (TGSS) before starting any activity.

 - Valid passport or EU national ID card